dw-data/ukraine-charticle-2025/README.md

 The UNHCR gathers data published by governments, international organizations, and the UNHCR itself, depending on the country, the availability of data, and the target population.
 The compilation of data follows different protocols set up by the Expert Group on Refugee and IDP Statistics (EGRIS), part of the UN Statistical Commission.

 A detailed description of the methodology and further documentation can be found [here](https://www.unhcr.org/refugee-statistics/methodology).

-### Methodology

-The latest survey was conducted face-to-face with 25,265 EU citizens in the 27 member countries.
-Details about each of the surveys can be found on the [Eurobarometer website](https://europa.eu/eurobarometer/surveys/detail/3215).

 ---